 Carats are also the measure of weight for most gems, with one Carat equaling approximately 200 milligrams (0.2 grams).
 There are 142 carats to an ounce.
 Carats are further divided into points, with one Carat equaling 100 “points.”

-- Melee – tiny stones used in pave or channel settings.
-Usually weigh 0.15 carats (15 points) or less and are either grouped together or used to augment a larger stone. (search for jewelry under 1/4 carat)
+Melee – Tiny stones used in pave or channel settings.
+Usually weigh 0.15 carats (15 points) or less, and are either grouped together or used to augment a larger stone.

 Carat weight, combined with girdle diameter (the girdle is the outermost edge of a cut diamond), expresses the exact size of a diamond.
 Here are some notable Carat weights and the corresponding girdle diameters for round, ideally proportioned, brilliant cut diamonds:

-But other factors such as cut, color and clarity come into play as well in determining a stone’s value.
-It’s entirely possible for a smaller stone of exceptional cut, color and clarity to be worth more than a larger stone of only average quality in these other areas.
+Other factors such as cut, color and clarity also come into play when determining a stone’s value.
+It’s entirely possible for a smaller stone of exceptional cut, color, and clarity to be worth more than a larger stone of only average quality in these other areas.

-It is this balance of preserving the greatest possible weight from the original rough diamond vs. producing a stone with the best possible quality in terms of cut, color and clarity that presents the most difficult challenge to the diamond cutter.
-Therefore, it is the cutter’s experience and skill that is the determining factor in preserving the beauty of a diamond while maintaining its size and value – and it is the cutter’s job to give you, the consumer, the finest quality stone, and largest Carat weight, for your money.
+It is this balance of preserving the greatest possible weight from the original rough diamond vs. producing a stone with the best possible quality in terms of cut, color, and clarity, that presents the most difficult challenge to the diamond cutter.
+It is the cutter’s experience and skill that is the determining factor in preserving the beauty of a diamond, while maintaining its size and value.
+It is also the cutter’s job to give you, the consumer, the finest quality stone, and largest Carat weight, for your money.